-The Inquisitr is committed to complying with U.S. and International copyright and related laws where applicable to this site.
+The Inquisitr is committed to complying with all international copyright and related laws where applicable to this site.
 We always act in good faith when posting any material, however as is the nature of internet communication today, knowing the source of material (particularly images) can be difficult to ascertain.
 Should you believe your original works have been posted here without fair attribution, or outside of Fair Use (US), we will consider your request to amend or remove the said material.

 Should you not wish to work with us informally, owners of copyrighted works who believe that their rights have been infringed may take advantage of certain provisions of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements.
 If you believe your copyright material is being used on this website without permission, please notify the designated agent at: